 My goal is to help you find clarity and self knowledge

-As a psychotherapist in Tooting and Southampton with 14 years of private clinical experience, I am very lucky to have met a multitude of people over the years from a variety of backgrounds and worked with a multitude of problems.
+As a psychotherapist in Tooting and East Grinstead with 17 years of private clinical experience, I am very lucky to have met a multitude of people over the years from a variety of backgrounds and worked with a multitude of problems.
 If you are struggling with depression, anxiety, anger issues, stress, low self-esteem, or any other mental health issue, my practice is a safe space for you to find answers.

 Noticing Unhelpful Thinking Patterns